 What Causes Aging?

-Up until now, many in the aging research community weren’t sure that such a clock existed.
+Four years ago, many in the aging research community weren’t sure that such a clock existed.
 Some thought that aging was caused by wear and tear, with the body breaking down over the decades, just as an automobile does.
 It seems inconceivable that any organism would engineer its own self-destruction.

 Publishing their discovery on September 14 in the respected scientific journal Nature Communications.
 The team from Temple are the first to show that the speed at which the epigenome changes with age is linked to lifespan for many species, from mice to humans.
+This finding adds weight to support the use of epigenetic changes as one of the prospective biomarkers of aging.

 Jean-Pierre Issa, MD, is a senior researcher in the study and Director of the Fels Institute for Cancer Research at LKSOM.
 Dr. Issa announced the important discovery that suggests the epigenome controls the rate of aging for nearly every mammal.
 Dr. Issa said that her team’s findings explain why mice live about two to three years, rhesus monkeys about 25 years, and humans about 80 years, when she said